collective/Products.OpenXml/Products/OpenXml/README.txt

 Requirements
 ############

-* Plone 2.5 or Plone 3 (note that indexing of OpenXml documents in ATFile or FileFields only works from Plone 3.x due to AT changes in field indexing).
+* Plone 2.5, Plone 3.x, or Plone 4.0 (note that indexing of OpenXml
+  documents in ATFile or FileFields only works from Plone 3.x onwards due to AT changes in field indexing).

 * openxmllib 1.0.0 (+) for Python:
   http://code.google.com/p/openxmllib/